 Salesforce is your CRM.
 It’s where your leads live and the tool you use to manage, nurture and close your leads.

+GA4 is a web analytics tool.
 It allows you to understand how your website traffic interacts and engages with your content.

 But there are some clear data disparities.

 1. Google Analytics can’t track individual behaviour.
-Google Analytics reports on your website traffic as a whole.
+GA4 reports on your website traffic as a whole.
 It can’t share individual information which means you can’t view how individual users interact and convert.
 This means you only get a holistic view of how users engage with your content and you can’t see what exactly is driving key actions on your site.

 💡 Pro Tip: Unlike Google Analytics, Ruler tracks your customer journeys from the very beginning to acquisition.
 Learn how with our guide to tracking individual customer journeys.